Quantile Spectral Analysis for Locally Stationary Time Series: Details for the proof of Theorem

 Applying the Cram\'{e}r-Wold device, let us show that for any~$\lambda_1,\lambda_2 \in \R$ such that \mbox{$|\lambda_1|+|\lambda_2|\neq 0,$} the triangular array of independent random variables

 satisfies the Lyapunov condition.
 By construction $(W_{t,T}(\omega))_{t \in \Gamma_j} \overset{d}{=} (\xi_{t,T}(\omega))_{t \in \Gamma_j}$, so that

 A similar representation holds for the imaginary parts of $W_{t,T}$.
-Now similar arguments as those on page 1177-1178 in \cite{rosenblatt1984} show that
+Similar arguments as on pages~1177-1178 of \cite{rosenblatt1984} show that

-To verify this, note that exactly as in \cite{rosenblatt1984} the cumulant term can be expressed in terms of cumulants of the random variables $Y_{t,\tau_j}, j = 1,2, t \in \Gamma_j$ by summation over indecomposable partititions.
-Apply (A3)(iii) to bound those cumulants uniformly and after that follow the arguments as in \cite{rosenblatt1984} to bound the sums.
+To verify this, note that, exactly as in \cite{rosenblatt1984}, the cumulants in (\ref{eq:rosen}) can be expressed in terms of cumulants of the random variables $Y_{t,\tau_j}, j = 1,2$, $t \in \Gamma_j$ by summation over indecomposable partititions.
+Apply (A3)(iii) to bound those cumulants uniformly, then follow the same arguments as in \cite{rosenblatt1984} to bound the sums.
+Then \eqref{eq:rosen} entails, for any $\lambda_1,\lambda_2 \in \R,$